Improve security with OTPs: Guide to one-time passwords

 OTP for a secure, reliable user experience

 OTPs are more than just another type of transactional message you can send your recipients.
 It’s a way to improve security for your business and users, and provide a better, more professional customer experience.
-Whether you’ve experienced a breach or not, implementing some form of OTP, either for login, transaction verification or MFA, is a must for businesses that prioritize security.
+Implementing some form of OTP, either for login, transaction verification or MFA, is a must for businesses that prioritize security.

 Will you be using MailerSend to send OTP emails or text messages to your users?
 Tell us about your use case in the comments!